-204 Non-Covered Services
+A-204 Non-Covered Services

-Services for which medical necessity is not clearly established are not covered by the Department's Medical Programs.
-Refer to 89 III.
+Services for which medical necessity is not clearly established are not covered in the Department's Medical Programs, in accordance with 89 III.
 Adm.
-Code 140.6 for a general list of non-covered services.
-Refer to 89.III.Adm.Code 140.412 for a complete list of Physician non-covered services.
+Code 140.6.
+See Chapter 100 Handbook for general services and supplies for which payment will not be made.
+In addition, the following services are excluded from coverage in the Department's Medical Programs.